Welcome to the Milner group!

 7/2/18: The Milner group is officially established!

-Interested undergraduate students at Cornell University should contact Phill by email at firstname.lastname@example.org with a brief statement of research interests, curriculum vitae/résumé, and list of relevant courses completed (with grades where possible).
+Interested undergraduate students at Cornell University should contact Phill by email at firstname.lastname@example.org with a brief statement of research interests and list of relevant courses completed (with grades and professors indicated).

 Prospective graduate students should apply to the Graduate School at Cornell University (here) and contact Phill by email at email@example.com once admitted.